mmorenodev/Android-BigNerdRanch/README.md

 A toast is a short message that informs the user of something but does not require any input or action.

 **When you use code completion, YOU DO NOT HAVE TO DO ANYTHING TO IMPORT THE MISSING/NEW CLASS.
 When you accept a code completion suggestion, the necessary classes are imported automatically.**

+## AndroidX Annotations
+Expose metadata that helps tools and other developers understand your app's code.
+These annotations help the code inspector built into Android Studio (named Lint) verify at compile time that you call a valid string resource ID.
+This prevents runtime crashes where the code is used with invalid resource IDs.
+Second, these annotations make your code more readable for other developers.

+A common through-line of many software architecture patterns (such as Movel-View-controller, Model-View-Presenter, Model-View-ViewModel, and so on) is the concept of the 'model'.
+In these architecture patterns, models are classes that CONTAIN INFORMATION THAT THE UI WILL DISPLAY. **We recommend that you create these classes using the 'data' keyword.
+Doing so clearly indicates that the class is meant to hold your life easier, such as defining useful functions like equals(), hashCode(), and a nice formatted toString().**